mbr/simplekv/docs/db.rst

    Stores data in a table in a database through `SQLAlchemy
    <http://sqlalchemy.org>`_.

+   Note that this storage is not well-suited for large binary data, as currently it does not support streaming of large blobs.
+In other words, every value must be read into memory, before it can be returned.

    .. method:: __init__(bind, metadata, tablename)

       Generates a new :meth:`~sqlalchemy.schema.Table` for use as a